Algorithmic canonical stratifications of simplicial complexes: Stratification

 \begin{itemize} \item[$\bullet$] Suppose given $\sigma \in P$ with $\dim(\sigma) = d$ such that for all $\tau > \sigma$, we have $\tau \in G$.
 Then if $H_{\ast}(|P_{>\sigma}|; \ZZ) \cong H_{\ast}(S^{n-1-d}; \ZZ)$, add $\sigma$ to $G$. \end{itemize}

 This process terminates and defines a cosieve $G \subset P$, which we call the \emph{generic strata} of $P$.
-In view of Prop.~\ref{prp:extendingLocalConstancy} and Rm. \ref{rem:Hurewicz}, $G$ is the maximal cosieve in $P$ such that the restriction of $\LL_P$ to $G$ is locally constant at $\Sigma^{\infty} S^n$.
+In view of Proposition \ref{prp:extendingLocalConstancy} and Remark \ref{rem:Hurewicz}, $G$ is the maximal cosieve in $P$ such that the restriction of $\LL_P$ to $G$ is locally constant at $\Sigma^{\infty} S^n$.

 Next let $P^1 = P - G$.
 Then $\dim(P^1) < \dim(P)$, and we may repeat this procedure with $P^1$ in place of $P$.\footnote{We use implicitly that any sieve of a $\delta$-admissible poset is again $\delta$-admissible, because the restriction of a discrete cartesian fibration $\delta: P \to \Delta^{\inj}$ to any sieve remains a discrete cartesian fibration.} We thereby determine the maximal cosieve $G^1 \subset P^1$ such that the restriction of $\LL_{P^1}$ to $G^1$ is locally constant at $\Sigma^{\infty} S^{\dim(P^1)}$.